connormayer/distributional_learning/README.md

 # An algorithm for learning phonological classes from distributional similarity

-This repository contains the code used in Mayer, C. (2020) An algorithm for learning phonological classes from distributional information. *Phonology, 37*(1), 91-131.
+This repository contains the code used in Mayer, C. (2020) An algorithm for learning phonological classes from distributional information. *Phonology 37*(1), 91-131.

 I hope that by making the code publicly available, researchers will be able to both extend the algorithm and apply it to their own data sets.
 A brief description of the components and their usage is given below.
 See the paper for more details.